yizhouf743/TILE/README.md

 EzPC: A framework that help to covert pytorch code to HE-friendly cpp code and test TILE module/network performance.

-Note: Currently only experiment scripts for plaintext model and ciphertext test demo for Conv-Relu(the basic unit on vgg and resnet), which is on SCI/tests/test_field_TILE.cpp.
+Currently only experiment scripts for plaintext model and ciphertext test demo for Conv-Relu(the basic unit on vgg and resnet), which is on SCI/tests/test_field_TILE.cpp.

 For example: